Halle Bailey Recalls Being in "Best Shape of My Life" While Filming "The Little Mermaid"

 Halle Bailey spent most of her time up in the air instead of under the sea while filming "The Little Mermaid."
-In a recent Q&A video posted to her YouTube channel in which she answered fan questions, the singer and actor explained that preparing for her role as Princess Ariel.
+In a recent interview with Kelly Ripa and Mark Consuelos on "Live With Kelly and Mark," Bailey shared more about the intense workout routine she had to maintain to prepare for her role as Princess Ariel.

-"I was in intense physical training for three months, and then every single day I'd either be up on wires and a harness or I'd be in the water all day," Bailey says in response to a question asking what the hardest part of playing Ariel was.
+"I was in intense physical training for three months, and then every single day I'd either be up on wires and a harness or I'd be in the water all day," Bailey said in response to a question asking what the hardest part of playing Ariel was.
 "It was super exciting but my body was like — that was probably the hardest [part], and the most in shape I've ever been in my life.
 That was the toughest part, I think — having to be that strong."

 In the trailer for the upcoming live-action Disney film, Bailey can be seen navigating the ocean waters with a brilliant, iridescent tail, performing elaborate twirls and gracefully swimming through her secret grotto.
 Take away the CGI and green-screen effects, and countless wires are involved to bring the magical, undersea moments to life — plus some major ab strength.
 To soar through the air with the grace of a mermaid — and no sea water to offer any buoyancy — takes a lot of strength, and we have no doubt that months of filming as a half-human, half-fish would be a serious workout.